When you’ve got a (whole-grain) bun in the oven, suddenly everyone’s an expert on what you should and shouldn’t eat, drink, or lift.

 - Mixed nuts.
-Make your own trail mix with raw nuts and dried fruit (no added sugar and sulfur, of course).
+Make your own trail mix with raw nuts and dried fruit (no added sugar, of course).
 Add a sweet fix with dark chocolate chips.

 - Nut butters.
 Justin’s single-serve nut butters are an easy go-to.
 Pack one of these with a piece of fruit, and you’re all set.
 They even come in holy-yum flavors such as chocolate hazelnut butter and maple almond butter.

 - Raw Crunch Bars.
 Unprocessed, raw, and organic energy.
 Easy for eating on the road.
 You’ll love Blueberry Lemon, Cranberry Orange, and Mango Coconut.
 And hello, did I mention Dark Chocolate Cherry?
 Um…Yes please!!!